novacbn/svelte-markc/README.md

 So today I was walking down the street when I saw a {FRONTMATTER.animal}
 ```

 It is also exported as a `<script context="module"></script>` variable.
-So you can import it in other scripts, if using `svelte-mark` in a build-chain:
+So you can import it in other scripts, if using `svelte-markc` in a build-chain:

 ```javascript
 import MarkdownComponent, {FRONTMATTER} from "./example.md";